Ronan-H/digit-classification/README.md

 To run the flask server or run/make changes to the JupyterNotebook, you will need to install **Python 3**, along with a number of modules.
 You can download Python [here](https://www.python.org/downloads/), and then install the required modules using the following command:

-**pip3 install numpy pillow matplotlib flask jupyterlab tensorflow keras**
+> pip3 install numpy pillow matplotlib flask jupyterlab tensorflow keras

-Since there could be issues with installing the latest version of all these packages, you can also run **pip3 install -r requirements.txt** from this repo to install a set of modules with versions that definetly work for this project.
+Since there could be issues with installing the latest version of all these packages, you can also run this from this repo to install a set of modules with versions that definetly work for this project:

+> pip3 install -r requirements.txt

 *(**requirements.txt** has a lot more modules listed than the command above, because it includes all the dependencies needed for those modules)*